Software Supply Chain Security

 News / Blogs

-SBOM Central has now added the capability to generate VEX reports enhancing its functionality.
-VEX stands for Vulnerability Exploitability eXchange and is a standardized document that provides…
+SBOM Central has now added the capability to generate VEX reports, enhancing its functionality.
+VEX stands for Vulnerability Exploitability eXchange and is…

 T2 Data is a partner at the Swedish conference about Cybersecurity for critical infrastructure.
 The conference is in Swedish, read more.